-There is a high level of impact involved in ear notching animals, as it involves the removal of tissue.
+There is a high level of impact involved in ear notching animals, as it involves physical restraint and the removal of tissue, generally from a conscious animal and without analgesia.
 Potential animal welfare impacts when ear notching include:

-- Distress (caused by handling, discomfort, social isolation, separation of mother and young). - Trauma (possible injury to the animal during restraint. e.g., scratching or biting itself). - Pain and bleeding from notching, which is usually brief. - Infection at site of notch.
+- Distress (caused by discomfort, social isolation, separation of mother and young, physical restraint). - Trauma (possible injury to the animal during restraint. e.g., scratching or biting itself). - Pain and bleeding from notching, which is usually brief. - Infection at site of notch.

-Note that whilst these impacts are specifically associated with the procedure of ear notching, an animal may also experience other impacts from associated procedures such as trapping and capture.
-Investigators must be aware that the effects of a series of stressors, such as trapping, handling, transportation, sedation, anaesthesia and marking can be cumulative.
+Project planning must involve the identification and mitigation of all potential welfare risks to minimise their impacts as much as possible.
+Note that whilst these impacts are specifically associated with the procedure of ear notching, an animal may also experience other impacts from associated procedures such as capture and handling.
+Investigators must be aware that the effects of a series of stressors, such as capture, handling, transportation, sedation, anaesthesia and marking can be cumulative.